 says Anne Marie, “because I had the regulars that came to our performances, and in many ways, it was great because for my ego, it certainly was…I was always in the news.
 I was being interviewed.
 We were always getting press.
 It looked great, it felt great.
 But artistically, I had to be very honest, and I think that this program also makes you…you have to get really honest with yourself…I just felt that if I stayed on that path, I would not grow in this direction, which I really wanted to explore.”

-After making the move to L.A., Anne Marie began her apprenticeship with noted producer Aimee Schoof
+After making the move to L.A., Anne Marie began her externship with noted producer Aimee Schoof

 of Intrinsic Value Films,

 with additional screenwriting mentoring with screenwriter Ron Osborn

 ).
 Was it difficult for an established artist to take instruction?
 Not for Anne Marie: she thrived on it.

 “The Film Connection is really, really great for someone like me,”